Malaikottai: Soundtrack

-Critical reception
+Release and reception

 Rediff.com wrote that "Director G Boopathy Pandian probably thought he had the next best story since Ben-Hur, and fell prey to the ever-present Director's Folly".
 Sify described the film as a "big let-down".
-Chithra of Kalki wrote the screenplay is fast paced and creates interest.
+Chithra of Kalki wrote the screenplay is fast-paced and creates interest.
 Despite some scenes remind of seeing earlier, Bhoopathy Pandian has achieved what he want to.
 Malini Mannath of Chennai Online wrote "It's all that we have seen in earlier films.
 But it is the clever blend of action, comedy and sentiment, and it's racy narrative style, that keeps one engaged through 'Malaikottai'.
 The casting of actors in roles contrasting to their image works well here".
 Reviewing the Telugu-dubbed version Bhayya, Idlebrain.com wrote, "The plus points of the film are entertainment (aimed at masses) and action sequences.
 On the flipside, there is lot of violence in the film and Tamil nativity could be a problem too".
 Cinesouth appreciated the action and comedy sequences, but criticised the music and the film's use of clichéd villains.